Fun Times at Sector Sixty6 in the Outlet Mall

 It was a great way to spend a few afternoon hours on a super hot day … having fun in the air-conditioned mall!
 Likewise, this would be great for a rainy day on vacation!

-The mall hours are Monday to Saturday from 9am to pm, and Sunday from 11am to 6pm.
-Some of the Sector Sixty6 attractions are open outside of the mall hours.
+The mall hours are Monday to Thurs 9am – 7pm, Friday & Saturday from 9am to 8pm, and Sunday from 11am to 7pm.
+Some of the Sector Sixty66 attractions are open outside of the mall hours 7 days a week, 11am – 9pm.

 From the San Juan area, take Route 26 east to Route 66 east (toward Rio Grande, El Yunque, Luquillo, and Fajardo).
 Continue on Route 66 to exit 14, which is the Loiza, Canovanas, and Rio Grande exit.
 The outlet mall will be on your right after as your approach the intersection with Route 3.